 What PPP Loan Expenses Are Eligible for Forgiveness in Any Amount?

-Four types of expenses are eligible for forgiveness in any amount:
+Four types of expenses are eligible for forgiveness (forgivable) in any amount, including three types of nonpayroll costs:

 - Mortgage interest

-PPP’s forgiveness provision is most generous with payroll expenses, but all four types are subject to limitations.
+PPP’s forgiveness process is most generous with payroll costs, but all four types are subject to limitations.

 What Are the Limits on Forgiveness for Payroll Expenses?

-The SBA defines forgiveness-eligible payroll expenses as any of the following:
+The SBA defines forgiveness-eligible payroll costs as any of the following:

 - Salaries, wages, tips, and commissions, up to $100,000 annualized per employee